X1L3F/ESP32-CAN-Shield/README.md

 ![plot](Images/AdvancedSettings.png)

 For independent usage of the Connector application outside of a Python interpreter, it was compiled with PyInstaller into a ConnectorApp.exe for Windows.
 The .exe file is designed to support 1080p and 2k screen resolutions.
+A detailed guide for compiling an .exe-file with PyInstaller from a .py-PyQt5 file and .ui-PyQt5 file is provide under `dist/PyInstallerGuide`.

 #### Simulation